The Slave name of Muhammad Ali

 Both the Quran and the Hadith literature have always been interpreted to condone unlimited sexual relations with one’s personal collection of female slaves even if they were just captured.
 This is shown in several narrations which describe scenes after military conquests by Muhammad and his companions.
 Also, an existing marriage bond between a newly obtained slave and her pagan husband brought no limitations to the rights of Muslims.
 Such a marriage was simply not acknowledged.
 Because even when Muhammad’s followers became reluctant to have intercourse with such women, because their imprisoned spouses were nearby, Muhammad had another immediate revelation from Allah, saying it is allowed to have intercourse with wedded slave women.

 Muhammad’s nephew Ali had a lot of slave dealings himself.
-According to one narration he was sent by his uncle to beat a slave woman who was accused of adultery.
+According to one narration he was sent by his uncle and prophet to beat a slave woman who was accused of adultery.
 He changed his mind when he saw that she was still bleeding from giving birth.
 However, the narration proves that in general he was not against the idea of owning female slaves.
 In another narration, in which Muhammad gave him two slaves, Ali did what slave traders do: he sold one of them.
 And finally there is a narration describing how Ali had intercourse with a slave girl, with the outright permission of Muhammad.

 Muhammad also released slaves, sometimes by buying them.
 This was seen as a pious act in the centuries after.
 This is regularly mentioned as proof for Islam’s supposed anti-slavery position.
 However, in practice, those slaves who were eligible for being manumitted were often converts to Islam.
 Most importantly, the tradition of manumitting slaves was never understood to mean that (even gradual) abolition should be its result.
 New slaves could always be acquired under the existing Islamic rules.
 The command in the Quran to free slaves if you see good in them (Surah An-Nur, verse 33) clearly did not compel Muhammad to free his slaves, since he kept many.
 Additionally, according to a wide group of scholars, the context of this verse alludes to the rule that a slave may buy his freedom, if he has the funds and if the owner considers the slave fit for freedom and in no way harmful to Muslims or Islam.